Why Belize Real Estate?

 The rainy season runs from June through November, and the high season for tourism corresponds roughly to the dry season which is December through May.

-Regions in Belize:
+Regions for Real Estate in Belize:

 North: comprised of Corozal and Orange Walk regions, which feature some of the nation’s more affordable real estate.